Ottoman Empire in World War I: Politics

 On 30 October 1918, the Armistice of Mudros was signed, ending Ottoman involvement in World War 1.
 The Ottoman public, however, was given misleadingly positive impressions of the severity of the terms of the Armistice.
 They thought its terms were considerably more lenient than they actually were, a source of discontent later that the Allies had betrayed the offered terms.

 Aftermath

 Casualties

-Ottoman casualties of World War I, the Ottoman Empire mobilized a total of 2.6 million men.
-It lost 325,000 men and 400,000 were injured.
-202,000 men were taken prisoner, mostly by the British and the Russians, and one million deserted, leaving only 323,000 men under arms at the time of the armistice.
-The British Empire engaged in the conflict 2,550,000 men on the various Ottoman fronts, or 32% of its total strength; the Russian Empire, up to 7,020,000 men in September 1916, or 19% of its forces; France, 50,000 men, mainly to the Dardanelles, and Italy, 70,000 men in Libya against a pro-Ottoman rebellion.
+Ottoman casualties of World War I: The Ottoman Empire mobilized a total of 3 million men.
+It lost 325,000 killed in action and hundreds of thousands more due to disease or other causes.
+Another 400,000 were wounded, 202,000 taken prisoner (mostly by Britain and Russia), and one million deserted, leaving only 323,000 men left under arms at the time of the armistice.
+The British Empire (Britain and its colonies) engaged 2,550,000 men in the conflict on the various Ottoman fronts, or 32% of its total strength; the Russian Empire up to 720,000 men in September 1916, or 19% of its forces; France 50,000 men, mainly in the Dardanelles; and Italy 70,000 men in Libya against a pro-Ottoman rebellion.
 In total, both sides, Ottomans and Allies, lost 1,400,000 men.

 Without the Ottoman entry into the war, it is likely that the Allied victory would have been faster.